-On this page, we’ll cover valuable tips to help you prepare for a job interview including the top five questions to ask during your interview.
+On this page, we’ll cover valuable tips to help you prepare for a job interview, as well as the top five questions you should ask during your interview.
 We’ll also tell you how to successfully follow up after a job interview to increase your chances of getting hired.

 1. Prepare yourself for the major questions an interviewer will ask you

 The best way to prepare for a job interview is to read the job description carefully.
 Compare the list of requirements to your career experience so you can fluently answer questions about your qualifications.
 Take particular note of the company values and how they match with your own values.
 Be sure to utilize parts of your resume that make you the ideal candidate for the position.
 Lastly, you should practice doing mock interviews with friends and family using your resume and job post to mimic your next interview.

 2. Do your research on the job and the company

 With a few online searches, you typically can learn a lot about the company that you are applying to.
 This includes reading the company website and any press releases or media mentions in recent news.
 Pay close attention to the company values and its history.
 This will give you a heads up on any specific questions the interviewer may ask you regarding your interest in the company.
 Be prepared to answer the hiring manager’s questions about why you want to work for the company.

 3. Make a list of questions about the job you want answers for

 Make a list of everything you want to know about the job and the job role that you are interviewing for.
 Although some of the questions you have will most likely be answered during the interview, you can still ask whatever unanswered questions remain on your list.
 Try to create meaningful questions that show your interest and enthusiasm about the industry and the company.
 Asking meaningless questions at the end of an interview could make you appear unprepared or uninterested.
 Be concise and prepare to ask about the job’s day-to-day responsibilities, the company’s biggest challenges and company culture.